 Concerns about the quality of the water coming from your tap?

-- If you are on city water provided by the water supply system, you can telephone the Ville de Mont-Tremblant at 819 425-8614, ext.
-2600.
+- If you are on city water provided by the water supply system, you can contact us at 819 425-8614.
 Please be aware that samples are taken regularly to ensure that the water is free of risk to your health.

 - If your potable water comes from a private well and you suspect contamination, disinfect your well and have your water analyzed by an accredited laboratory to assure yourself that the disinfection was effective.